* Translated by AI

 *This content was translated by AI.

-On the 23rd, as the 79th Cannes International Film Festival nears its closing ceremony, attention is focused on the award-winning film.
-While interest centers on whether Na Hong-jin's 'Hope', which is in competition, will win, Harakuchi Ryusuke, a Japanese director also in competition, was seen standing in line to watch 'Hope'.
+On the 23rd, as the 79th Cannes Film Festival approaches its closing ceremony, attention is focused on the award winners.
+While there is keen interest in whether director Na Hong-jin's "Hope" will win in the competition section, director Ryusuke Hamaguchi of Japan, who also entered the competition, was spotted lining up to watch "Hope."

-Director Harakuchi Ryusuke standing in line to watch 'Hope' in front of a theater at the Palais des Festivals / Photo provided
+Director Ryu-suke Hamaguchi lines up to watch "Hoff" in front of a theater at the Palais des Festivals / Photo provided

-Director Harakuchi Ryusuke standing in line to watch 'Hope' in front of a theater at the Palais des Festivals / Photo provided
+Director Ryu-suke Hamaguchi lines up to watch "Hoff" in front of a theater at the Palais des Festivals / Photo provided

-According to industry sources, Harakuchi Ryusuke waited in line in front of a theater at the Palais des Festivals to watch 'Hope' and later entered the theater to view the film.
+According to industry sources, manager Ryu-suke Hamaguchi reportedly waited in line in front of a theater at the Palais des Festivals to watch "Hope," and was later seen entering the theater to view the film.

-In fact, expectations for 'Hope' winning an award are growing steadily on the ground.
-During the festival, foreign press teams asked Korean reporters whether they had watched 'Hope' and engaged in many discussions about the film.
+Expectations for the film "Hope" to win an award at the actual local festival are growing steadily.
+During the actual film festival period, foreign press teams have asked Korean press whether they have viewed "Hope" and have engaged in numerous discussions about the film.

-Although 'Hope's' official screening at the Cannes Film Festival ended on the 21st, an additional screening was added for the 22nd.
+Although the official screening of "Hope" at the actual Cannes Film Festival concluded on the 21st, an additional screening was added for one day on the 22nd.

-Since its official screening on the 17th, 'Hope' has quickly become the festival's top talker, transforming the atmosphere of the Cannes Film Festival.
-The film received widespread acclaim for Na Hong-jin's distinctive style, stunning visuals, and the appearance of a new creature.
+"Hoof" has, since its official screening on the 17th, instantly risen to become the festival's top hot topic by changing the atmosphere of the Cannes Film Festival.
+The film has garnered significant attention due to director Na Hong-jin's distinctive style, stunning visuals, and the appearance of a new creature, leading to a flood of positive reviews.

-On the day of the Cannes Film Festival closing ceremony, the director of the scheduled award-winning work is contacted to attend the awards ceremony.
-Accordingly, it is expected that whether 'Hope' will win will gradually become clear on the afternoon of the 23rd local time.
-The award results will only be revealed at the ceremony.
+The Cannes Film Festival contacts the director of the film scheduled for Oh Hu (수상) on the day of the closing ceremony, inviting them to attend the awards ceremony held on that same day.
+Accordingly, whether "Hope" wins an award is expected to gradually become known on the afternoon of the 23rd local time.
+The award results can only be learned at the ceremony itself.

-Meanwhile, 'Hope' tells the story of 'Beom-seok', the head of the Pohang outpost located in the Demilitarized Zone, who learns from local youths that a tiger has appeared, leading the entire village into a state of alarm as he encounters an unbelievable reality.
-This is Na Hong-jin's first film in 10 years since 'The Wailing'.
-On the day of its world premiere official screening, 'Hope' received a seven-minute standing ovation from a packed Lumière Theater with over 2,500 audience members.
+Meanwhile, "Hope" is a story that begins with HOPohang Branch Manager "Beom-seok," located in the Demilitarized Zone, hearing from local youths that a tiger has appeared, leading to a state of emergency across the entire village as he encounters an unbelievable reality.
+This is the film directed by Na Hong-jin, released 10 years after "The Wailing."
+On the day of its world premiere official screening, "Hope" received seven minutes of standing ovations from an audience of over 2,500 people packed into the Lumière theater.

-It remains to be seen whether 'Hope' will be able to celebrate its award victory at the Cannes Film Festival closing ceremony.
+It remains to be seen whether 'Hope' will be able to enjoy the joy of winning at the Cannes Film Festival closing ceremony.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>